It all started in 2013

 Over those years I decided to keep a ‘God Encouragement Journal’.
 Along with starting singing lessons and beginning to blog my singing journey, one of the ways I could act on this definite new purpose in those early days was to take note of every prompting, every odd coincidence and every oh-my-goodness moment that felt like an affirmation of this calling into some sort of singing-related future.

-Every now and then, perhaps if I feel discouraged or directionless again, I take out the little notebook and pour through the scores of encouragements.
+Every now and then, perhaps if I feel discouraged or directionless again, I take out the little notebook and pore through the scores of encouragements.

 Last week, I took it out again.
 I had arranged to meet with business coach Robin Waite and chat with him about my plans with singing.
 The world of business is something I know very little about, and although I certainly see my singing as more of a ministry than a company, I thought it would be helpful to have the insight of a professional as I started the New Year full of aspirations.